Hello, Error!

 Hello, Error!, 2021

-One of them is called "nijiriguchi.
-The nijiriguchi is a small entrance/exit in a tea room, and because of its small size, guests naturally bow their heads as they enter.
-During the Warring States period, Japan had a strong master-servant relationship, but because of the nijiriguchi, any authority, including feudal lords, would always enter the tea room as a guest, bowing their heads, and enjoying tea as an equal, regardless of their position.
+One of these devices is the "nijiriguchi," a small entrance to the tea room.
+Due to its small size, guests naturally lower their heads as they enter.
+During Japan's Warring States Period, there was a strong master-servant relationship, but through the nijiriguchi, everyone, including powerful lords, had to bow their heads and enter the tea room as guests, enjoying tea on an equal footing regardless of their social standing.

-In "Hello, Error!," images of individuals of different genders, ages, and titles reading the same message are projected onto the screen and viewed through the nijiriguchi.
-The work asks the viewers to experience for themselves how different their impressions of the message are depending on the speaker.
-By projecting the images onto a screen suspended in multiple layers in a tea ceremony room, the appearance of the speaker is removed and his voice is made to lose its low frequency.
+In "Hello, Error!", videos of individuals with different genders, ages, and titles reading the same message are projected, and the viewer watches through the nijiriguchi.
+The work invites the viewers to experience for themselves how much their impressions differ depending on the speaker.
+By projecting onto screens suspended in multiple layers within the tea room, the appearance of the speaker is removed, and the voice is modified to eliminate the lower frequencies.

 茶の湯の本質は、単にお茶を飲むことではなく、俗世の虚構を捨て、その空間の中に生まれる新たな虚構を亭主と客が楽しむことである。茶の湯では、日々の忙しい日常から純粋な精神世界へ誘うために外露地など含め様々な空間的装置が用意されている。